 Acupuncture for Neck Pain:

-A recent article in Time magazine has this byline: Acupuncture Actually Works for Neck Pain Pain, Study Says.
-Acupuncture Actually Works for Neck Pain
+A recent article in Time magazine has this byline: Acupuncture Actually Works for Neck Pain

-So it did not surprise me at all when this Time magazine article, reporting on a randomized trial done in the U.K., and published in the prestigious Annals of Internal Medicine, established in 1927 by the American College of Physicians, article here, that, not only did Acupuncture and the wonderful physical medicine called Alexander technique, reduce neck pain by 32%, but that in contrast, Physical Therapy only reduced pain by 9%.
+So it did not surprise me when Time magazine came out with this article.
+Reporting on a randomized trial done in the U.K., and published in the prestigious Annals of Internal Medicine, Time reports that not only did Acupuncture reduce neck pain by 32%, but that in contrast, Physical Therapy only reduced pain by 9%.

 A year after the start of the study, people in the groups doing acupuncture and the Alexander Technique had significant reductions in neck pain—pain was assessed by questionnaire—compared to those who just got usual care.
 Both groups reported about 32% less pain than they had at the start of the study, which is far greater than the 9% typically associated with physical therapy and exercise.